ryoung786/strd/README.md

 ```

 Alternatively, the test suite will be run automatically on any pull request or commit pushed to the `main` branch on Github via a Github Action.

+## Deploying to production
+A Github Action has been set up to deploy to heroku upon a successful push to the `main` branch that passes the test suite.
+Once the workflow finishes running you'll be able to access the new version at [https://strd.ryoung.info](strd.ryoung.info)